 The HUE data set was produced for the Early Indicators of Later Work Levels, Disease and Death project, funded by the National Institute of Aging under Program Project Grant P01 AG10120.
 Researchers selected the HUE study cities and variables in order to best analyze the effects of intra-urban health disparities and public health interventions on individual mortality and longevity as observed through the Union Army and US Colored Troops cohorts.
 The general utility and diversity of the HUE resources, however, enable applications well beyond the Early Indicators project.

-The HUE data set is provided to the public and interested researchers for download and custom extraction.
+The HUE data set is provided to the public and interested researchers for download.

 WARD-LEVEL BULK DOWNLOADS

 The full set of HUE ward-level data is available for download as digitized.
 Broken down by city, these files are Excel format copies of the original historical documents used to create the HUE data set.